-Grow You (coaching) – $196 and I cancelled early.
-I was expecting to spend $343 on this but she ended up raising the price so I cancelled.
+Grow You (coaching) – $196 and I canceled early.
+I was expecting to spend $343 on this but she ended up raising the price so I canceled.

 Parking – $40 Several places in Atlanta require you to pay for parking and usually my boyfriend would pay for the event/restaurant we were going to so I would cover parking.